joelmukuthu/jquery-aslider/README.md

-# aslider
+# aslider - v1.1

-> yet another slider plugin for jQuery, but the fact that it supports CSS animations and vertical sliders makes it a  little special.
+> yet another slider plugin for jQuery, but the fact that it supports CSS animations and grid transitions makes it a  little special.

 ## Features

 * Supports CSS animations as well animating using jQuery i.e. by left or top properties
-* Supports vertical (up/down) sliding
+* Supports grid transitions - vertical/horizontal/diagonal. automatically detects what row and column an item is in when transitioning to it
 * Plays nice with responsive designs - doesn't add any CSS to make the elements responsive but doesn't interfere with it either
 * The slider items must not be of the same size.
 This comes in handy especially for vertical sliders
 * provides an API for you to programmatically initiate sliding, among other functions